mattischrome/console-blog/content/posts/never-mind-the-ballards/index.md

 - Twelve
 - Update
 title: Never Mind The Ballards
-heroImage: ../../assets/images/defaultHero.jpg
-description: "[Ages ago](j-g-ballard) I set out to write a post for each of JG Ballard\u2019\
-  s novels.
-In fact it is the"
 ---
 [Ages ago](j-g-ballard) I set out to write a post for each of JG Ballard’s novels.
 In fact it is the oldest post on this blog.
 Most of the novels (I don’t have the two autobiographical novels _Empire Of The Sun_ or _The Kindness Of Women_ and the late period novel _Milennium People_) are sat in a row on top of my broken bookshelf, part of the weight there that bowed outer frame of the unit and made the inner shelves collapse.
 Had I known that it would be a task unfinished nearly eighteen months later and destroy a piece a furniture that I did not yet own, I may have been less ambitious.